heapwolf/codesurgeon/README.md

 ```

 ### read()
 Read one or more files from disk.
+Accepts wild cards in the filename, eg. `*-test.js`.

 ```
   function read(file [, file, ...])